-Launching a virtual machine with the cPouta web interface
+Launching a virtual machine in the cPouta web interface

-You should also get familiar with the security instructions and the terms of Pouta accounting before launching your first virtual machine.
+You should familiarize yourself with the security instructions and terms of Pouta accounting before launching your first virtual machine.

 The web interfaces of the Pouta clouds are available at following addresses:

-This OpenStack Horizon based interface allows you do the basic cloud computing management operations like launch a new Virtual Machine and manage security settings.
+This OpenStack Horizon based interface allows you do basic cloud computing management operations such as launch a new virtual machine and manage security settings.
 To use this service, you need a CSC account and a cPouta/ePouta project at CSC.

-There are two options for logging in the cPouta's Dashboard: CSC username and password or Haka username and password.
-If needed, old accounts can be linked at sui.csc.fi and logging in with Haka credentials.
+There are two options for logging in the cPouta's Dashboard: CSC username and password, or Haka username and password.
+If needed, old accounts can be linked at My CSC and logging in with Haka credentials.
 You will be asked to give your CSC username and password.
-Note that if after logging in after clicking that link you either get the Scientist's User Interface main page or an empty page, the linking has most likely already been done.

-For ePouta dashboard you can only login using CSC username and password.
+For ePouta dashboard, you can only login using the CSC username and password.

-Before starting your first virtual machine in cPouta/ePouta, you must first set up an SSH key pair to be used and modify the security settings so that you will be able to connect to your virtual machine.
+Before starting your first virtual machine in cPouta/ePouta, you must first set up a SSH key pair and modify the security settings so that you will be able to connect to your virtual machine.

 Setting up SSH keys

-To open a connection to your virtual machines in cPouta/ePouta you will need to have SSH keys.
+To open a connection to your virtual machines in cPouta/ePouta, you need SSH keys.
 This is the default way to access new virtual machines.
 You only need to set up your SSH keys once.

 If you are already familiar with SSH keys, you can use your existing SSH keys to access the virtual machines.
-In the web interface go to Access & Security and from Key Pairs select Import Key Pair.
+In the web interface, go to Access & Security, and in Key Pairs, select Import Key Pair.
 Name your key, and paste your public key (starts with something like "ssh-rsa AAFAA...." or "ssh-dss AFAFA...") into the other box.

 If you have not used SSH keypairs before, you need to create one.
 The web interface can take care of this for you.
-Go to Access & Security and from Key Pairs select Create Key Pair.
+Go to Access & Security, and in Key Pairs, select Create Key Pair.
 Give your key a name and click Create.
-Now you will get a "keyname.pem" to save.
-Save it under your home directory.
+You get a "keyname.pem" to save.
+Save it in your home directory.

 Figure The Access & Security subpage in the cPouta web interface

-To finalize the key installation in Linux and Mac OS X environments, run the following commands in a command shell:
+Finalize the key installation in the Linux and Mac OS X environments:

 cd ~ mkdir -p .ssh chmod 700 .ssh mv keyname.pem .ssh

-Before using the newly created key, you need to protect it with a passphrase and make the key read only.
-You can do so with the following commands:
+Before using the newly created key, you need to protect it with a passphrase and make the key read-only:

 ssh-keygen -p -f .ssh/keyname.pem chmod 400 .ssh/keyname.pem

-In Windows environments the downloaded private key can be loaded for example to the Putty SSH client.
-This is done by using the puttygen tool to load your private key (.pem) and save it into (password protected) .ppk format which Putty can use.
+In Windows environments, the downloaded private key can be loaded, for example, in the Putty SSH client.
+This is done by using the puttygen tool to load your private key (.pem) and save it in the (password protected) .ppk format which Putty can use.
 Putty and puttygen are available at http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html.
 Using these programs does not require administrator privileges.
 As with Linux, in Windows it is also important to store the keyfile in a secure location with limited permissions.

-Figure Saving the private key into password protected .ppk format with puttygen
+Figure Saving the private key in the password protected .ppk format with puttygen

-After performing these steps you should have what you need to access running instances.
+After performing these steps, you should have what you need to access the running instances.

 Firewalls and security groups

-Security groups are easiest to edit in the Access & Security page of the web interface.
-Modifying or adding security groups is easy, but you can only do limited things with them.
-By default all non-local incoming traffic (including SSH connections) is denied.
+Security groups are easiest to edit on the Access & Security page of the web interface.
+Modifying and adding security groups is easy but you can only do limited things with them.
+By default, all non-local incoming traffic (including SSH connections) is denied.
 You can allow additional traffic by creating rules.
 A rule opens a port range for a set of IP addresses.

 As a practice, we recommend that you avoid using the "Default" security group for any other rules.
 If your project grows, the "Default" group quickly becomes unmanageable.
 We recommend that you create individual security groups for different purposes.

 To access a virtual machine in the cPouta or ePouta services, you need to allow SSH connections to the machine.
 Do this by going to Access & Security in the web interface.
 Select the Security Groups tab.
-Click Create Security Group, name it "SSH" and add a description like "Allow incoming SSH".
+Click Create Security Group, name it "SSH", and add a description such as "Allow incoming SSH".
 Then click Manage Rules for the SSH security group.
 In the view that is displayed, click Add Rule.

-If you don't know your IP address, you can use http://www.myipaddress.com to find out what it is.
+If you do not know your IP address, you can use http://www.myipaddress.com to find out what it is.